wyliodrinstudio/WyliodrinSTUDIO/docs/source/boards.rst

 |

 Connecting to web
-"""""""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^^

-The connection of a BeagelBone Black board to the web version of Wyliodrin STUDIO demands an Internet connection and the creation of a file, **wyliodrin.json**, that will be written and stored on the SD card.
+The connection of a Udoo Neo board to the web version of Wyliodrin STUDIO demands an Internet connection and the creation of a file, **wyliodrin.json**, that will be written and stored on the SD card.
 The purpose of this configuration file is to keep a series of particular informations about the device and the platform, so the both instances be able to recognize and communicate with each other.

 Acquiring the **wyliodrin.json** file assumes that you will have to launch the web version of the application and to click on the *Connect* button.
 After selecting the *New Device* option from the popup, a new dialog box will be opened and will ask you for the name of your new device.